adamdivak/vgg_deconv_vis/README.md

 While this method works perfectly, it would make the deconvolution network difficult to create and manage, and specific to the given input network.

-The original article hints on the fact and other expand on it that this deconvolution network is the same as calculating the gradient of a given neuron with respect to the input.
+The original article hints on the fact and others expand on it that this deconvolution network is the same as calculating the gradient of a given neuron with respect to the input.
 Using the gradient instead of manually creating a deconvolution network is superior because Tensorflow (and all other comparable frameworks) already have high level abstractions for calculating the gradient of a layer w.r.t. the input, so instead of manually creating a complicated graph, we can offload that to